Witch hunt: Execution statistics

-Modern scholarly estimates place the total number of executions for witchcraft in the 300-year period of European witch-hunts in the five digits, mostly at roughly between 35,000 and 50,000 (see table below for details), The majority of those accused were from the lower economic classes in European society, although in rarer cases high-ranking individuals were accused as well.
+Modern scholarly estimates place the total number of executions for witchcraft in the 300-year period of European witch-hunts in the five digits, mostly at roughly between 35,000 and 60,000 (see table below for details), The majority of those accused were from the lower economic classes in European society, although in rarer cases high-ranking individuals were accused as well.
 On the basis of this evidence, Scarre and Callow asserted that the "typical witch was the wife or widow of an agricultural labourer or small tenant farmer, and she was well known for a quarrelsome and aggressive nature."

-According to Julian Goodare, in Europe, the overall proportion of women who were persecuted as witches was 80%, although there were countries like Estonia, Norway and Iceland, that targeted men more.
+According to Julian Goodare, in Europe overall, 80% of those who were persecuted as witches were women, although there were countries and regions like Estonia, Normandy and Iceland, that targeted men more.
 In Iceland 92% of the accused were men, in Estonia 60%, and in Moscow two-thirds of those accused were male.
 In Finland, a total of more than 100 death row inmates were roughly equal in both men and women, but all Ålanders sentenced to witchcraft were only women.

 At one point during the Würzburg trials of 1629, children made up 60% of those accused, although this had declined to 17% by the end of the year.
 Rapley (1998) claims that "75 to 80 percent" of a total of "40,000 to 50,000" victims were women.
 The claim that "millions of witches" (often: "nine million witches") were killed in Europe is spurious, even though it is occasionally found in popular literature, and it is ultimately due to a 1791 pamphlet by Gottfried Christian Voigt.